RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 **2. Install the ESP32 into the Arduino IDE.**

 If it is the first time you use the ESP32, first you will have to decide how you will program it, as there are indeed quite a few ways to do it: from the official
 Espressif IoT Development Framework (ESP-IDF), to MicroPython, or using the Arduino IDE with is based on C++.
-In this project I used the latter, as it is the most easy for Arduino users.
+In this project I used the latter, as it is the easyest for Arduino users.
 Find a suitable tutorial on how to install the ESP32 into the Arduino IDE, such as https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/.
-When all is done, you should likely select a "ESP32 Dev Module" as you board.
+When all is done, you should likely select the "ESP32 Dev Module" as you board.

 **3. Connect the ESP32 to your local Wifi network.**